Albert West

 Albertus Petrus Enricus Gerardus Westelaken (2 September 1949 – 4 June 2015), better known by his stage name Albert West, was a Dutch pop singer and record producer.
-He was the lead singer of The Shuffles from 1963 to 1973.
+He was the lead singer of the Shuffles from 1963 to 1973.
 He was born in 's-Hertogenbosch, North Brabant.

+In 1988, West recorded duets with Brian Hyland, Tony Christie and Helen Shapiro of their hit songs, as well as two duets with Nicky Stevens, for the album West & Friends.